 The cobblestone entry into the Latvian Holocaust Museum is made from the same cobblestone of Ludzas Iela; the main street of the Riga Ghetto.
 It’s definitely a sobering way to begin your visit.

-A train car and a large wall to the right will be the first thing you see.
-On one side of the wall, pay homage to the 70,000 people who died in Latvia during the Holocaust, each person is listed by name.
+A yellow and black train car, and a large wall to the right will be the first thing you see.
+One side of the wall pays homage to the 70,000 people who died in Latvia during the Holocaust, each person is listed by name.
 On the other side, the story of the Holocaust in Latvia is displayed.

-Go inside the train car and gain a sense of how cramped it would’ve been to be amongst 100 other people for days with no food, water, or a place to use the toilet.
+The train car is open, so you can step inside and gain a sense of just how cramped it was for the 100+ people being transported for days with no food, water, or a place to use the toilet.

 Parallel to the wall are a few doors with additional exhibits.
 Several of the rooms were dark and the light switch didn’t work so I had to skip them.
 I did walk around one room with 100’s of lanterns on display.
 The lanterns each had a photo and a story for individual victims of the Holocaust.
-The stories were in Latvian so I couldn’t read them but it was still a moving installation.
+The stories were in Latvian so I couldn’t read them but still felt moved by the installation.

-The Latvian Holocaust Museum also has a restored house that once stood on Maza Kalnu Iela 21, within the border of the Riga Ghetto.
-The interior is reconstructed to look as it did during the war.
+There is a a restored house within The Latvian Holocaust Museum grounds.
+The house once stood on Maza Kalnu Iela 21, within the border of the Riga Ghetto.
+The interior has been reconstructed to look as it did during the war.
 At one point in time, 13 people lived in each of the tiny rooms.
-There are a few displays with personal belongings, and old newspaper clippings line the walls.
+There are a few displays with people’s personal belongings, and authentic old newspaper clippings line the walls.

-I didn’t make it to the house before dark and the lights didn’t work in here either, so walking around was a little eerie and I didn’t end up spending much time inside.
+I wasn’t able to make it inside of the house before dark and was sad to find out that the lights didn’t work in here either.
+Walking around inside (alone in the dark) felt a little eerie and I didn’t end up spending much time in this exhibit, even though I wanted to.

 FINAL THOUGHTS